Last position: Chief Creative Officer Tracylocke Brazil DDB

 I’m an early adopter and opinion leader when it comes to innovation.
 I believe in technology as a religion and put my full energy into startups and ideas that change people's lives in a positive way.
 Many of my projects combine technology and creativity and I believe that this is the new way to communicate in the coming years.

 As a screenwriter, I wrote 4 short films and I have 5 more projects under development including series, movies and a play.
 I have 9 awards.
-As a photographer, I am a collaborator of GettyImages Latam, Unsplash and 9 times awarded in the FWA.
+As a photographer, I am a collaborator of GettyImages Latam and Unsplash - with a milestone of 5 million views on my photos - and 9 times awarded in the FWA.
 As an author, I wrote a book called "Traumas and other things that do not go out in the bath", by RSC Publisher.

 Chief Creative Officer - TracyLocke Brazil DDB